How to Maintain an Audit Trail for Container Inspections

 Ready to Build a Complete Audit Trail for Every Container Inspection?

-ConPDS maintains a structured, tamper-resistant chain-of-custody record automatically — from the first photo taken in the yard through to every distribution event logged against a named user.
+ConPDS maintains a continuous audit trail automatically — from the first photo taken in the yard through every distribution event and later edit logged against a named user, with originals retained for restore when photos are edited.

 With ConPDS, every inspection event — from gate-in through to reefer PTI, wash station documentation, and lease return — builds into a searchable, exportable audit trail that turns scattered field data into defensible records.

-ConPDS replaces scattered records with a tamper-proof inspection history — retrievable instantly, exportable in seconds, and trusted by leading shipping lines.
+ConPDS replaces scattered records with a continuous, logged inspection history — retrievable instantly, exportable in seconds, and trusted by leading shipping lines.